Essay

 Dylan Isaac

 Enablement engineer.
-I design orchestration layers that turn AI capability into human flourishing.
+Building orchestration layers that turn AI capability into human flourishing.